Top 15 NHL Power Forwards

 As one of the newest faces of Finnish hockey, Barkov’s career trajectory is extremely exciting.
 Who knows how good he can be?
 Already one of the most naturally skilled players you will find and his shootout moves only prove that.

-Though he has only been captain for a shade over a season, Kopitar has always been the leader of this Kings club.
-Though fans would probably tell you that former captain, Dustin Brown deserves a spot on this list due to his resurgence this season, they will have to settle with the Slovenian.
+Though he has only been captain for a few seasons, Kopitar has always been the leader of this Kings club.
+Though fans would probably tell you that former captain Dustin Brown deserves a spot on this list due to his resurgence in recent years, they will have to settle with the Slovenian.

 With two cups under his belt, Kopitar is still making adjustments to be the best player he can be.“Really, the message with Kopi was that if he can just get just a little bit quicker — even if it’s a quarter step in his game — it’s going to help him,” said head coach John Stevens.

-With 25 points in just 24 games, Kopitar is on pace for his best statistical campaign to date.
+With a career-high 92 points in the 2017-18 season, Kopitar proved that he was only getting better with age.
 He is garnered as one of the best shutdown centermen of the past decade.
 Since 2010-11, Kopitar has averaged the most time-on-ice per game for players who have played 200 or more games.

 5) Ryan Getzlaf (Anaheim Ducks)

-Though limited to just six games this season due to injury, Getzlaf has amassed seven points.
-When he is on his game, he is without a doubt a top-ten player in the league and proved it last season with 73 points, carrying the Ducks to the Western Conference finals.
+Even when he is fighting injuries, Ryan Getzlaf finds ways to contribute to his team both physically on the score sheet.
+When he is on his game, he is without a doubt a top-tier player in the league, proving it in the 2016-17 season with 73 points while carrying the Ducks to the Western Conference finals.

 Through their rigorous playoff run, we saw why players absolutely despise playing against Getzlaf.
 While the refereeing was atrocious in both series the Ducks won against the Calgary Flames and the Oilers, the big Saskatchewan boy took advantage.